Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ## Convert text fields with media links to assets

 By default, text fields with the _Media selection_ [form control](https://docs.xperience.io/x/0A_RBg) from the source instance are migrated as plain text fields to the target instance.
-You can instead configure the migration toolkit to convert these fields to [content item assets](https://docs.xperience.io/x/barWCQ) in the target instance.
+You can instead configure the Migration toolkit to convert these fields to [content item assets](https://docs.xperience.io/x/barWCQ) in the target instance.

 Only links using Xperience handlers (`getmedia` or `getattachment`) are supported.
 [Direct file paths](https://docs.xperience.io/x/xQ_RBg) will not be converted.

-:warning: If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to an asset data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
+> :warning: If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to an asset data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
 The value of the field now needs to be [retrieved as an content item asset](https://docs.xperience.io/x/OKrWCQ).

-To enable this feature, Configure the `OptInFeatures.CustomMigration.FieldMigrations` [configuration options](#configuration) for the Migration toolkit.
+To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [configuration options](#configuration) for the Migration toolkit.

-* `SourceDataType` - The [data type](https://docs.xperience.io/x/coJwCg) of the fields in the source instance.
+* `SourceDataType` - the [data type](https://docs.xperience.io/x/coJwCg) of the fields in the source instance.
-* `TargetDataType` - The [data type](https://docs.xperience.io/x/RoXWCQ) of the fields in the target instance.
+* `TargetDataType` - the [data type](https://docs.xperience.io/x/RoXWCQ) of the fields in the target instance.
-* `SourceFormControl` - [Form control](https://docs.xperience.io/x/lAyRBg) of the fields in the source instance.
+* `SourceFormControl` - [form control](https://docs.xperience.io/x/lAyRBg) of the fields in the source instance.
-* `TargetFormComponent` - [Form component](https://docs.xperience.io/x/5ASiCQ) of the fields in the target instance.
+* `TargetFormComponent` - [form component](https://docs.xperience.io/x/5ASiCQ) of the fields in the target instance.
-* `Actions` - Additional actions to be applied to the files (`convert to asset` or `convert to pages`)
+* `Actions` - actions to be applied to the files (use either`convert to asset` or `convert to pages`)
-* `FieldNameRegex` - A regular expression used to filter what fields are converted.
+* `FieldNameRegex` - a regular expression used to filter what fields are converted.
 Only fields with field names that match the regular expressions are converted.
 Use `.*` to match all fields.

 ```json
 "OptInFeatures":{